raviqqe/stak/examples/hot-reload/README.md

-# Hot module reloading
+# Hot reloading

-This example shows how to use the feature of hot module reloading to change behavior of Rust programs dynamically embedding Scheme scripts.
+This example shows how to use the feature of hot reloading to change behavior of Rust programs dynamically embedding Scheme scripts.

 ## Usage